alinex/node-scripter/README.md

 By default the report from the script will only be displayed on screen.
 But you may also send it as an email.
 To do so use the `--mail` switch:

-- `--mail true` - will send it like defined in the script
+- `--mail` - will send it like defined in the script
 - `--mail default` - will send it using the default email template
 - `--mail alexander.schillingæmycompany.de` - will send it only to this address